TP2.png

 10. Perfumed paper

-Back in 1391 China, the elite were already enjoying what we’d recognize as toilet paper—though it came in large, non-rolling sheets.
+Back in 1391 China, the elite were already enjoying what we’d recognise as toilet paper, though it came in large, non-rolling sheets.
 This luxury item was a big deal, often perfumed to mask, well, you know, the smell.
-It’s fascinating to think that even then, they were adding a touch of elegance to a rather unglamorous task!
+It’s fascinating to think that even then, they were adding a touch of elegance to the loo!

 Weird?
 Absolutely.
 Uncomfortable?
 You bet!
-From corn cobs in colonial America to seashells by the sea, and Roman sponges to ancient Chinese perfumed paper, the ways people managed their hygiene before modern toilet paper is nothing short of extraordinary.
+From corn cobs in colonial America to seashells by the sea, it’s extraordinary to see how people managed their hygiene before the invention of store bought toilet paper and modern bidets.

-But these quirky methods aren't just about a good laugh; they’re a testament to human creativity and adaptation.
-Whether using clay, rocks, leaves, or even snow, our ancestors tackled daily challenges with some impressively inventive solutions.
+But these quirky alternatives to toilet paper aren’t just a good laugh; they’re a testament to human creativity and adaptation.
+Whether using clay, rocks, leaves or even snow, our ancestors tackled daily challenges with some impressively inventive solutions before toilet paper was invented.
 So next time you roll your eyes at the latest bathroom gadget, just remember: it could be a lot stranger!